Ruichen11/cit281-lab2/README.md

 ## What I learned from the lab
-* Learned how to create a git repo, adding files to git using CLI commands.
+* Learned how to create a git repo
+* adding files to git using CLI commands.

 [Sourcecode](https://ruichen11.github.io/Ruichen11.CIT-Minor/)